peteparker123/deep_agent/README.md

 # Deep Agents Research Report Generator

-A research agent powered by Google Gemini that conducts internet searches and automatically saves reports as markdown files.
+A research agent powered by Google Gemini that conducts internet searches and automatically saves reports as markdown files using deep agents.

 ## Features